-Repair and Invigorate the Campus Repair and Invigorate the Campus Central's 25-acre campus and its 200,000sf 1939 historic academic building is the 4th campus for Captral since its founding in 1836.
+Repair and Invigorate the Campus Central's 25-acre campus and its 200,000sf 1939 historic academic building is the 4th campus for Central since its founding in 1836.
 It's time to invest in our "Dear Old High" facilities and grounds, be stewards of our past, and continue and expand our legacy forward.
 Academic Planning Comprehensive academic planning fits near term initiatives within the long term pedagogical vision for Central.
 Integrate STEM Education Building on the success and entrepreneurial spirit of Centrals' world championship robotics program, the new STEM Innovation Center will allow collaboration and project-based learning to take place across Science, Technology, Engineering and Math disciplines.

-Provide 21st Century Learning Opportunities Many of our top performing students need access Many of our top performing students need access to computers and new technology that are necessary in today's learning environments.
+Provide 21st Century Learning Opportunities Many of our top performing students need access to computers and new technology that are necessary in today's learning environments.
 The new Digital Media and Technology Center housed in the new Student Commons, will provide technology for classroom research and writing projects, podcasts, and broadcasting.
 Advance the Performing Arts The arts are flourishing at Central High School, with 41% of students participating in music, theatre, dance and visual arts through coursework, ensembles and extracurricular clubs.
 Purpose-built space for the arts will illustrate our belief that arts education is an integral pedagogical component that is proven to foster high academic achievements.
-REPAIR & INVIGORATE THE CAMPUS The campus grounds, in a current state of neglect, are envisioned to be repaired and invigorated with life.
+REPAIR & INVIGORATE THE CAMPUS The 1st best decision I made in life.
+Central changed my life for the better-it enabled me to attend college and sent me on my professional path.
+George Ellington 230 The campus grounds, in a current state of neglect, are envisioned to be repaired and invigorated with life.
 A new sense of arrival is created through site development and placement of the new Performing Arts Center.
 The campus vehicular entry is moved away from the busy traffic intersection of Olney and Ogontz Avenues and will be wider and safer for incoming and outgoing traffic.
 The parking lot is reconstructed at a lower elevation allowing for the removal of deteriorating retaining walls and narrow driveways that are unsafe and divide the campus.
 Rather than a stark blank asphalt lot, the new parking lot will be infused with sustainable infrastructure to manage stormwater, offer shade, and provide for handicap accessible parking.
 A site for a new Performing Arts Center is chosen between the pedestrian and vehicular entries at the north lawn creating a shared entry courtyard and outdoor commons to the school.
 The historic main entry of the school is retained and remains prominemnt.
 Outdoor spaces that are useful to academic, social, athletic, and operational needs are incorporated, including outdoor STEM classrooms and an area designated for loading and deliveries.
 The memorable South Lawn is preserved as a quiet space for future campus development of athletic, academic and social spaces.